Leaf Garland Templates Mozaic Studio

 • Various handprinted leaves with newsprint pennants and orange twine for a leaf banner tutorial for Cakewalk DIY.

-1. Cut the Pennants
+1. Cut the pennants

 • Download, print & cut the free pennant template using card stock.